Do you feel guilty about having dental phobia?

 Nebraska Family Dentistry, Designed with You in Mind

-It has been my life’s work to build an expert team of like-minded dentists who work together at Nebraska Family Dentistry offices to provide gentle dentistry and a comfortable environment for our patients.
+It has been my life’s work to build a skilled team of like-minded dentists who work together at Nebraska Family Dentistry offices to provide gentle dentistry and a comfortable environment for our patients.

 Together with my partners, we have designed Nebraska Family Dentistry offices with your comfort and convenience in mind.
 We want you to feel comfortable and relaxed while in our care.
 Therefore, we offer multiple amenities to make your visit to the dentist more enjoyable while receiving dental care.
 We also know that your time is valuable.
 So, we offer scheduling options that work even with our busiest patients’ schedules.
 We want to make sure that Nebraska Family Dentistry’s friendly team strives to make each visit as comfortable as possible.